 At Glass Doctor, we expect this list to grow and evolve in the future.
 In fact, both the US and EU are mandating that certain new vehicles be equipped with autonomous emergency-braking systems, backup cameras and forward-collision warning systems.

-Why Does My ADAS System Need to Be Recalibrated After a Windshield Replacement?
+Why Does My ADAS System Need to Be Calibrated After a Windshield Replacement?

-It’s vital that every time your windshield is replaced or adjusted, that your vehicle’s front-facing camera is recalibrated.
+It’s vital that every time your windshield is replaced or adjusted, that your vehicle’s front-facing camera is calibrated.

 Glass Doctor Driver Assist Calibration

 With new technology comes new responsibilities.
 The ADAS technologies in your car are only as good as the way they’re calibrated.
 Home to sensors and small cameras, a car’s windshield is a vital component of its ADAS system.
 The replacement of a front windshield can have a major impact on the function of a car’s safety system.
 Even the smallest change to the position of the windshield can result in a dangerous change in the system’s function.

 At Glass Doctor, we’ve taken a proactive approach to vehicle technology advances and are proud to serve the needs of modern car owners.

 How Do Glass Doctor Technicians Calibrate ADAS Systems?

 At present, approximately 60 Glass Doctor locations offer driver assist calibration services using Opti-AimTM from Pilkington.
 Glass Doctor technicians at participating locations are certified to use the Opti-Aim™ tool to calibrate windshields and keep drivers safe.
 Calibration requires that our technicians work to mimic the conditions under which the car left the factory floor, including cargo weight, fuel amount and tire pressure.
 The process for calibration follows four major steps: